 Injured while working at an Amazon fulfillment center?
 Here’s what you need to know about obtaining your full benefits.

-As the second-largest employer in the United States (behind Walmart) and the world’s largest retailer outside of China, Amazon is a massive company employing nearly 1 million Americans all over the nation, including 7 warehouses (or “fulfillment centers”) in North Carolina—including in Concord, Charlotte, Garner, Durham and Kernersville.
-Each center employs up to 1,500 full-time workers in the 800,000-square-feet warehouses.
+As the second-largest employer in the United States (behind Walmart) and the world’s largest retailer outside of China, Amazon is a massive company employing nearly 1 million Americans nationwide.
+This includes 7 distribution and fulfillment centers in North Carolina, located in cities such as Concord, Charlotte, Garner, Durham, and Kernersville.
+Each distribution center employs up to 1,500 full-time workers within the 800,000-square-foot warehouses.

-Regardless of experience, Amazon warehouse workers report a higher rate of injuries while on the job, including:
+Regardless of experience, Amazon warehouse workers report 80% higher rate of injuries while on the job, primarily due to overexertion at work, including:

 - Back injuries from twisting